What do you know about Lapland except for the fact that Santa Claus lives there?

 1. Ain’t no mountain high enough

 First things first – I flew to the North of Sweden to a city called Hemavan Tarnaby.
-It is just about 100 km from the Arctic Circle.
+It is just about 100 km from the Arctic Circle in Scandinavia.
 A popular ski resort in the winter, Hemavan Tarnaby offers breathtaking nature trails in the summer time.

 If you want to go somewhere that’s undiscovered, do incredibly beautiful mountain hikes where you will be almost alone, without being bothered from crowds ofrother tourists, you should go there!